Five Top Spots to Take Fall Family Photos

 2. Mount Pisgah Arboretum

-This Lane County park requires a paid parking pass and the walks to photo spots are a little more lengthy but just as beautiful.
+This regional park requires a paid parking pass and the walks to photo spots are a little more lengthy but just as beautiful.
 From golden meadows to leafy trails to the banks of the river, the Mount Pisgah Arboretum is a very special destination.
 Hike the trails outside the arboretum for spectacular vistas.

 3. Northern Lights Christmas Tree Farm